-Wednesday 27th September 3:30pm - 6:30pm
+Wednesday 22nd May 3:30pm - 8:00pm

 Nuisance barking usually occurs due to boredom, provocation, separation anxiety or medical problems.
 Your local training club, vet or dog trainer may have more information on what to do about nuisance barking.

-Some worthwhile strategies include:
+Some worthwhile strategies to help your dog stop barking include:

-If your neighbour’s dog is the offender:
+If your neighbour’s dog is the causing a problem by barking:

 Council can issue a Nuisance Order or consider other enforcement action where all of the above methods have failed and the complaint can be substantiated with evidence.